Blog: Driving down emissions - Paul Kerr

 Today we’re celebrating the commissioning of our 50th and largest solar PV scheme to date at Perth treatment works.
 A major milestone thanks to the hard work of our people, contractors and onsite operational teams.
 Later this year we will begin building another PV scheme in Dunbartonshire that will eclipse anything that we’ve done before.

-Of course innovation and new technologies will continue to play a big part in our net zero journey.
-We have some fantastic examples coming up such as the integration of energy storage batteries at our Perth PV scheme; as well as a trial of bifacial solar panels (where power is produced from both sides of the panel) at a site in Fraserburgh to help generate greater output.
+Of course innovation and new technologies will continue to play a big part to drive down emissions.
+We have some fantastic examples coming up such as the integration of energy storage batteries at our Perth PV scheme; as well as a trial of bifacial solar panels (where power is produced from both sides) at a site in Fraserburgh to help generate greater output.

 And when it comes to heat production, the need for innovation becomes even greater.
 With the UK soon to phase out gas boilers, alternative ways to heat our spaces must be a priority.
 Domestically, things are improving with technologies such air and ground source heat pumps.
 On a larger scale, there is much more to do.